paul-gauthier/all-mindscape-amas/README.md

     Mindscape podcast</a>,
 and includes the original ads between questions.

-This site has no affiliation with Mindscape.
+This project has no affiliation with Mindscape.

 Please consider supporting
 <a href="https://www.patreon.com/seanmcarroll" target="_blank" rel="noopener noreferrer">
     Mindscape on Patreon</a>.

+[Aider](https://aider.chat/) wrote more than half of the code for this project.